Velrok/static-web-gen/content/blog/2013-07-04-clojure-lesson-learned.markdown

 created object.

 You can of course write functional code in python using map.
-However pyhton doesn't ensure that you do not change the datastructure in place by accident.
+However pyhton doesn't ensure that you do not change the data structure in place by accident.

 ### use require instead of use

-Namespaces and including and referencing code from other packages was vey confusing to me, because to do so you can use `(use)` `(require)` and `(import)`.
+Namespaces and including and referencing code from other packages was very confusing to me, because to do so you can use `(use)` `(require)` and `(import)`.

 When applying `use` all the functions are imported into the current namespace: